Truong-X-Tran/WisdomNet-trustable-machine-learning-toward-error-free-classification.-With-Codes/README.md

 [read only] https://rdcu.be/b5wfN

-# WisdomNet examples directory
+## WisdomNet examples directory (more code files will be added ...)
-## WisdomNet on convolutional neural networks models examples
+### WisdomNet on convolutional neural networks models examples
+ [mnist_0_1_cnn_purinet.py](https://github.com/Truong-X-Tran/WisdomNet-trustable-machine-learning-toward-error-free-classification.-With-Codes/blob/master/mnist_0_1_cnn_purinet.py) Trains a WisdomNet on deep convolutional neural networks on the set of digits 0 and 1 in MNIST dataset.
+ [mnist_1_7_cnn_purinet.py](https://github.com/Truong-X-Tran/WisdomNet-trustable-machine-learning-toward-error-free-classification.-With-Codes/blob/master/mnist_1_7_cnn_purinet.py) Trains a WisdomNet on deep convolutional neural networks on the set of digits 1 and 7 in MNIST dataset.
-mnist_mlp.py Trains a simple deep multi-layer perceptron on the MNIST dataset.
+  [mnist_1_9_cnn_purinet.py](https://github.com/Truong-X-Tran/WisdomNet-trustable-machine-learning-toward-error-free-classification.-With-Codes/blob/master/mnist_1_9_cnn_purinet.py) Trains a WisdomNet on deep convolutional neural networks on the set of digits 1 and 9 in MNIST dataset.